Art without obstacles

 The Space Subsidy Program provides affordable, accessible rehearsal space to writers, directors, choreographers, and other creative artists at highly subsidized rates.
 Grants are provided to rehearsal spaces so they can, in turn, offer studio rentals to qualifying artists at rates between $5-10/hour, allowing artists to focus on their creative work.

-Built in partnership with the Fred Ebb Foundation, the Foundation is working to build a brand new pipeline for the next generation of theatre makers by forming strategic partnerships with industry professionals, regional theatres, resource companies, and other arts organizations around the country.
+In partnership with the Fred Ebb Foundation, this initiative is creating a bold new pipeline for the next generation of theatre makers.
+Through strategic collaborations with industry professionals, regional theaters, resource organizations, and arts institutions across the country, NEW NEXT NOW is building a national network committed to equity, excellence, and innovation in musical theatre.

 The Foundation also coordinates grants for young professionals to assist other professionals to observe the creative process and learn from the best in the industry.